OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/key-vault/key-vault-key-rotation-log-monitoring.md

             dynamic dynJson = JsonConvert.DeserializeObject(text);

-            //required to order by time as they may not be in the file var results = ((IEnumerable<dynamic>) dynJson.records).OrderBy(p => p.time);
+            //required tooorder by time as they may not be in hello file var results = ((IEnumerable<dynamic>) dynJson.records).OrderBy(p => p.time);

             foreach (var jsonItem in results)